Case Study: The Design Department

 One such very competitive industry is the automotive aftermarket.
 There is always another gizmo or nifty thing to add to your car.
 And, for License Plate Frame manufacturers, that is for sure.
 Customers always want to see something new for bling and attractive decoration.

 Collaborating on many projects over the years is a wonderful case study in leveraging talents for success.
-Having Synthesis as an extension of their design department has allowed Cruiser periodic access to talent beyond their in-house skills, and working together has given us insight and experience we otherwise could not have aquired.
+Having Synthesis as an extension of their design department has allowed Cruiser periodic access to talent beyond their in-house skills, and working together has given us insight and experience we otherwise could not have acquired.

 Combining Art, Science & Style